Juliet Wells

 Current and recent cases include:

-Advising on a prospective group claim for Human Rights Act and unlawful detention damages, arising out of the government’s policy of mandatory hotel quarantine for travellers returning to the UK from Red List countries.
+• Re Mandatory Hotel Quarantine – advising on a prospective group claim for Human Rights Act and unlawful detention damages, arising out of the government’s policy of mandatory hotel quarantine for travellers returning to the UK from Red List countries during the Covid-19 pandemic.

 International Law